You might have heard from your teachers, siblings, or friends that university classes can be pretty different from high school.

 Sure, you might have bigger assignments, but you also have a lot more academic freedom.
 You get to choose the majors and classes that interest you, and learning what you love (or even finding out what your interests are) is the beauty of university.

-Here are some personal stories from our own UBC Life student writers about adjusting to higher academics.
+Here are some more lessons and personal stories from our own UBC Life writers that can help you adjust to university academics this fall:

 You can learn what you really love